Intel Responds To Alleged Chip Flaw, Claims Effects Won't Significantly Impact Average Users - Slashdot

 Now I have nothing to complain about.
 Get the same performance with a much lower price.

-Not just Intel, also AMD and ARM (Score:4, Informative)
+Not just Intel, also AMD and ARM (Score:2, Informative)

 https://googleprojectzero.blogspot.com/2018/01/reading-privileged-memory-with-side.html